zsz00/NeatStream.jl/README.md

 ## About

-EasyStream.jl aims to create a simple interface for working with streams, acting as an example in related problems such as the concept drift.
+NeatStream.jl aims to create a simple interface for working with streams, acting as an example in related problems such as the concept drift.

 ## Installation